top of page

 THE DUO

 The Strad has described one of their recitals at the Wigmore Hall as "remarkable" and highlighted their "true feeling of live intuitive performance".
 In August 2020 Trotovšek and Canyigueral recorded and performed all Beethoven Violin Sonatas in three consecutive evenings at the 68th Ljubljana Festival, which was followed by Prešeren Fund Award for Lana Trotovšek, the highest recognition in the Republic of Slovenia for achievements in the field of artistic creation .
 The recitals were published on 4 CDs under the Slovenian Radio and TV label ZKP in collaboration with Festival Ljubljana.
-The CDs received 5 stars in the Musical Opinion magazine (UK), an outstanding review in Revista Musical Catalana and Melomano de oro in the Melomano magazine.
-Lana Trotovsek and Maria Canyigueral began their collaboration in 2014 embarking on the CD recording project including works by Granados, Škerjanc, Finzi and Franck, for which they received a gold medal at the Global Music Awards in California in 2016.
+The CDs received 5 stars in the Musical Opinion magazine (UK), an outstanding review in Revista Musical Catalana and "Melomano de oro" in the Melomano magazine.
+Lana Trotovsek and Maria Canyigueral began their collaboration in 2014 embarking on the CD recording project including works by Granados, Škerjanc, Finzi and Franck, for which they received a Gold Medal at the Global Music Awards in California in 2016.
 Since then they have performed across UK, Japan, France, Belgium, Spain and Slovenia.
-In May 2023 they premiered works by Catalan composer Jordi Cervello in Barcelona's L'Auditori, receiving a standing ovation and a raving review.
+In May 2023 they premiered works by Catalan composer Jordi Cervello in Barcelona's L'Auditori, receiving a standing ovation and a rave review.
 The concert was broadcast by Spanish National Radio.
-Recently they recorded Prokofiev works for violin and piano to be released by SOMM Recordings on 2 CDs in 2024.
+Their recent CD Prokofiev Milestones Vol.1, was released by SOMM Recordings in January 2024.

 LANA TROTOVSEK